SiddyWiddy/retrieving_article_numbers/README.md

 __Project by Siddhant Mohapatra__

 __Web Scraping Algorithm is used to make trend study of google scholar articles on ionic batteries.
 A Python Program has been developed to extract structured web data over a time and map out the results in graph and database form, with information about the gradient.
-The study indicates maximum number of publications relates to Li-Ion batteries conforming the research trend.__
+The study indicates maximum number of publications relates to Li-Ion batteries conforming to the research trend.__
 >To access the code click on the repository: Go to the source folder, and then click on the Python File to access the code.

 __or__